Vítězslav Novák: Compositional career

 Novák's music retained at least some elements of the late-Romantic style until his death.
-His earliest work to receive an opus number was a piano trio in G minor, but it was preceded, in order of composition, by several works including an unpublished serenade in B minor for piano dating from 1886–7; all of these bear the influences of Schumann and Grieg.
+His earliest work to receive an opus number was a piano trio in G minor, but it was preceded, in order of composition, by several works including an unpublished serenade in B minor for piano dating from 1886 to 1887; all of these bear the influences of Schumann and Grieg.
 In his earliest years after graduating from Prague Conservatory, his work began to show some influence from Moravian and Slovak folk music, which he began to collect and study in the late 1890s.
 Within the decade he had assimilated the basic intervallic and rhythmic characteristics of these folksongs into a very personal compositional style.
 The first works to reveal this change are the Second String Quartet, op.
 35 (1905), and the path-breaking solo piano work, Sonata Eroica, op.
 24 (1900).

 The next influence was that of French impressionism, which first appears in the song cycle Melancholie, op.
 25, composed in 1901, and is most apparent in the tone poem O věčné touze (Of the Eternal Longing, op.
 33, completed 1905).
 Meanwhile, the more monumental aspects of his style, evident in the Slovak-inspired tone poem V Tatrách (In the Tatras, op.
 26, 1902) and the song cycle Údolí nového království (Valley of the New Kingdom, op.
 31, 1903) combined with his discovery of the music of Strauss: the result was the tone poem, Toman a lesní Panna (Toman and the Wood Nymph, op.
 40, completed 1907).

 The height of his compositional career was considered, including in the criticism of the day, to consist of two principal achievements, both completed in 1910: Pan, the five-movement tone poem for piano solo (totalling some sixty pages of music, op.
 43), and Bouře (The Tempest, op.
 42, to a text by Svatopluk Čech).
 The latter was a grandiose symphonic cantata for soloists, chorus, and orchestra, running to just under an hour of unbroken music; its attention to musico-dramatic detail was evidence of Novák's increasing interest in opera, a style in which he had not written at that point.